-With the quantity and quantity of inbound links pointing at a website accounting for an estimated 50-80% of its overall search engine results page rankings, there’s no arguing with the fact that link building represents a major pursuit for most website owners.
+With inbound links to a website accounting for 50-80% of its overall search engine rankings, there’s no arguing that proper link building is critical for success.

 1 – Thou Shalt Publish Content that Attracts Links Naturally